materialsproject/pymatgen/docs/index.rst

 Pymatgen (Python Materials Genomics) is a robust, open-source Python library for materials analysis.
-It currently powers the public Materials Project (http://www.materialsproject.org), an initiative to make calculated properties on a large number of materials available to materials researchers and designers.
+It currently powers the public Materials Project (http://www.materialsproject.org), an initiative to make calculated properties of all known inorganic materials available to materials researchers.
 These are some of the main features:

 1. Highly flexible classes for the representation of Element, Site, Molecule, Structure objects.